-I pushed my two-year-old daughter, Loma, in a stroller down the gravel road next to the Mail Processing Center on Tuesday morning, July 23, to visit the grassy knoll where Philadelphia Youth Camp archery headquarters was situated under an army tent.
-We were just in time to witness dorm 4B, minus the infirmed Mitchell, confidently crest the hill between the seven-acre lake and the clearing, and then descend toward us like a regiment of foreign invaders.
+I pushed my 2-year-old daughter, Loma, in a stroller down the gravel road next to the Mail Processing Center on Tuesday morning, July 23, to visit the grassy knoll where Philadelphia Youth Camp archery headquarters was situated under an army tent.
+We were just in time to witness dorm 4B, minus the infirmed Mitchell, confidently crest the hill between the Seven-Acre Lake and the clearing, and then descend toward us like a regiment of foreign invaders.

 Edmond staff member Travis Lugo, who had been chatting with archery instructor Bailey Crawford and assistant Emma Moore in the comfort of the sturdy shade structure, escaped in his big red truck just in time.

 As Loma feasted on a chocolate chip cookie, dorm 4B counselor Tony Seme, assistant Elias Noe, Benjamin, Ashton, Samuel, Caden, Peter, Josh, Dillon, Michael, Seven, and Jude dropped their backpacks and sat on the benches under the tent.
 Mr. Crawford asked all of us to tell where we’re going for the Feast of Tabernacles, plus one place we would like to travel to.
 Benjamin, like my family, is going to Wisconsin.
 About half of the campers said they wanted to visit Australia, much to the delight of the Australians in our midst: Miss Moore, Mr. Noe, and Ashton.

 After Mr. Crawford impressed Loma by removing her nose and by pulling an entire whistle out of her ear, he equipped the campers with forearm guards and one bow per pair.
 Loma got her own guard and a miniature red bow.